-- a.
-Prohibition from registering for classes until full payment is made; - b.
-Withholding of grades, degree and official transcript; and loss of credit for work completed that semester; - c.
-All penalties and actions authorized by law; - d.
+- 1. Prohibition from registering for classes until full payment is made; - 2.
+Withholding of grades, degree and official transcript; and loss of credit for work completed that semester; - 3.
+All penalties and actions authorized by law; - 4.
 Referral of debt to a collection agency.